Azure/osdu-developer/charts/airflow-dags/README.md

 # Airflow DAGs Helm Chart

-This Helm chart installs and configures OSDU (Open Subsurface Data Universe) DAGs into an existing Airflow installation.
+This Helm chart installs and configures OSDU (Open Subsurface Data Universe) DAGs into an existing Airflow installation by ensuring the DAGs are downloaded values parsed, compressed and uploaded to the Storage Share.

 ## Overview